KnorpelSenf/scheduling-malleable-tasks/README.md

 # Scheduling Malleable Tasks

+A Rust implementation of three different algorithms for scheduling malleable tasks with precendence constraints.

+In this project, we abbreviate the three papers with DP, LP, and ILP.

+1. LP: [An Approximation Algorithm for Scheduling Malleable Tasks Under General Precedence Constraints](https://doi.org/10.1007/11602613_25) by Jansen et al.
+2. ILP: [Scheduling Malleable Tasks With Precedence Constraints](https://doi.org/10.1016/j.jcss.2011.04.003) by Jansen et al.
-A pure Rust implementation of *Scheduling and Packing Malleable and Parallel Tasks With Precedence Constraints of Bounded Width* (2009) by Günther et al.
+3. DP: [Scheduling and Packing Malleable and Parallel Tasks With Precedence Constraints of Bounded Width](https://doi.org/10.1007/s10878-012-9498-3) by Günther et al.

-TODO: elaborate
+This repositoriy includes:

+- a problem instance generation script
+- solvers for all three above algorithms
+- a somewhat broken SVG renderer for solutions
+- several sample problems instances
+- an evaluation script to generate and solve many problems in a grid search
+- a postprocessing script for ease of visualisation
+- a devcontainer setup

 ## System Setup